iszczesniak/ggl/interface/index.md

 This implies that an iterator must be dereferenceable, i.e., when you apply the * operator, you must get a vertex (or an edge) object or proxy.

+# Vertex and edge descriptor

+We might want to be able to uniquelly identify a vertex or an edge, and for this we need a descriptor, which we could use to:

+* address elements in a container which stores some property of an edge or a vertex,

+* get the vertex or edge object in a graph.

+Descriptors, however, and not required for every graph.